barmiel4/AsteroidHunterGame/README.md

 ## About the project

 ### Core Idea
 The following project is a game inspired by _Asteroids_ and _Space Invaders_ with few custom gameplay features.
 During gameplay, players must dodge the asteroids by carefully moving the ship and shooting them to gain points.
 Each weapon should be used thoughtfully as they can quickly overheat, if fired rapidly.
-The main goal of the game is to survive as long as possible and reach high scores that can unlock two special abilities.
+The main goal of the game is to survive as long as possible and reach high scores that can unlock special abilities.

 ### Gameplay
 <p align="center">